Divanvant/shareValue-frontend-assessment/README.md

 ## Important note

 If you're struggling to find flights for your destination, check the data in the `public` folder to see which flight dates are available
+You can currently only book flights for 1 passenger even though the input allows you to add more

 ## Recommended IDE Setup